 Only in Nice I saw customers walking with their dogs inside Chanel store!!!!

-My Hotel review in Nice: Hotel Comte de Nice
+Our Accommodation in Nice: Hotel Comte de Nice

 When we arrived, we were offered to choose between 2 rooms.
 Apparently the size of each room can be different.
 We picked the room on first floor as it is bigger.
 The room is spotless clean and the bathroom is of decent size and it is cleaned daily.
 I’m suprise we actually has a bath instead just a shower.